department-of-veterans-affairs/vagov-content/pages/pension/eligibility.md

 <div class="va-introtext">

-If you’re a wartime Veteran who meets certain age or disability requirements, and your income and net worth are within certain limits, you may qualify for monthly payments through our Veterans Pension program.
-Find out if you're eligible for a Veterans pension based on income limits, your service history, and your current situation.
+Find out if you're eligible for a Veterans Pension.
+You may qualify for monthly payments through this VA program if you’re a wartime Veteran who meets certain age or disability requirements, and your income and net worth are within certain limits.
 </div>

 <div class="feature" markdown=“1”>